Skip to content

 The suggestion here then is that the Lancastrians utiised a trick designed by Andrew Trollope to lure the Duke of York from the relative safety of Sandal Castle.
 It was timed so that Trollope’s detachment arrived whilst many of the Yorkist force was away from the castle foraging.
 So, even if the Yorkists relaised a trap was being set, they would not have their full force available.

-Waurin is the only contemporary or near contemporary account to put this version of events forward.
-It is unclear where he received this account from and as he was a Burgundian Chronicler, it is also the case that he may have heard accounts designed to blur the reality of what had happened, or to overstate the level of ingenuity of the Lancastrians.
-Note the differences Waurin’s account has with those in An English Chronicle [above] on the possible use of deceit by the Lancastrian force at Wakefield.
+Wavrin is the only contemporary or near contemporary account to put this version of events forward.
+It is likely that Wavrin based his accounts on now lost newsletters, most likely from the earl of Warwick.
+Note the differences Wavrin’s account has with those in An English Chronicle [above] on the possible use of deceit by the Lancastrian force at Wakefield.

 Croyland Chronicle